abhishekk2305/ai-safety-sandbox/README.md

 ---

 ## ✨ Why this exists
-Replit’s AI Agent (and similar tools) face adoption challenges due to **trust deficits**: hallucinations, unsafe commands, and destructive actions (like a DB wipe).
+Replit’s AI Agent faces adoption challenges due to unsafe behavior.
 Infra fixes are invisible — users need *visible, controllable safety*.

+Real user complaints:
+> “Replit AI just **deleted my entire folder** with no warning.”
+>
+> “Burned through credits on nonsense completions.
+No way to stop or recover.”
+>
+> “I like the AI concept, but I **can’t trust it on production projects**.”

 This Sandbox makes trust tangible.

 ---